 10.1 The draft Joint Plan has been subject to Sustainability Appraisal and to Habitats Regulations Assessment under the Strategic Environmental Assessment and Habitats Directives throughout its preparation.
-The Authority is required to publish a 'Sustainability Appraisal Report' as soon as possible detailing how the Joint Plan has

-- been prepared in accordance with regulations.
-This will be published alongside the adopted document and a copy will be available upon request. - 10.2 A Climate Change Impact Assessment has been completed and accompanies this Report at Appendix 6.
+The Authority is required to publish a 'Sustainability Appraisal Report' as soon as possible detailing how the Joint Plan has been prepared in accordance with regulations.
+This will be published alongside the adopted document and a copy will be available upon request.